Subpoena Domestication · All 50 States

 How long does domestication take?

-In UIDDA states, the clerk-side process typically takes around 5–10 business days from filing to issuance, though some states are faster and some require longer notice periods.
-Non-UIDDA jurisdictions take longer — sometimes substantially longer — depending on motion practice.
+In UIDDA states, the clerk-side process commonly runs about 5–10 business days from filing to issuance, though some states are faster and some require longer notice periods.
+Non-UIDDA jurisdictions take longer, sometimes substantially, depending on motion practice.
 We confirm a realistic timeline in writing at intake before any work runs.

 What does the package I submit need to include?